 • Delays in growth among children

 Because of the chance of confusion and the seriousness of the condition, it is important to see a doctor if symptoms don’t go away.
-He or she will ask about your symptoms and conduct an examination.
+The doctor will ask about your symptoms and conduct an examination.
 Blood and other tests may be necessary to help the doctor diagnose the cause.

 This disorder occurs when a person produces too little or no lactase.
-This enzyme digests lactose, a sugar in milk products.
+Lactase is an enzyme that digests lactose which is sugar in milk products.
 Diarrhea, gas, nausea, and bloating are some of the signs of a deficiency.
 Because these symptoms also occur with Crohn’s, it is easy to think the wrong disease is the culprit.
 In addition, Crohn’s patients have a greater chance of being lactose intolerant than other people.

-A visit to the doctor is vital if you have, or think you have, an intolerance to lactose.
-He or she can discover if it is the result of medications or a condition that damages cells lining the intestines.
+A visit to the doctor is vital if you have, or at least suspect to have, an intolerance to lactose.
+The doctor can discover if it is the result of medications or a condition that damages cells lining the intestines.
 These causes include celiac disease (intolerance to gluten), iron deficiency, and alcoholism.
 (However, if you avoid dairy products and diarrhea disappears, that may be enough to reach a diagnosis.)

 Medications are beneficial in controlling symptoms and treat the underlying causes of intestinal diseases.
 However, there are additional ways to keep your symptoms under control.
 These drug-free remedies can keep diarrhea and discomfort at bay.